 Prospective students who would like to visit Scarborough College may call to schedule a campus tour.
-Scarborough College will provide lodging for two nights, and a full campus tour will be provided along with an opportunity to visit with enrollment specialists and faculty members.
+Scarborough College will provide lodging up to two nights, and a full campus tour will be provided along with an opportunity to visit with enrollment specialists and faculty members.

 Prospective students will be able to learn first-hand about life on the campus of Scarborough College, as well as life in the Fort Worth/Dallas area.

-For prospective students in the Dallas/Fort Worth metroplex unable to visit campus, Scarborough College will come to you!
-Prospective students will meet one of our enrollment representatives at a restaurant near you, where students will be able to ask questions, learn more about Scarborough College, and apply without paying the application fee.
+For prospective students in the Dallas/Fort Worth metroplex unable to visit campus, an enrollment specialist will come to you!
+Prospective students will meet one of our enrollment specialists at a restaurant near you, where you will be able to ask questions, learn more about Scarborough College, and apply without paying the application fee.

-To schedule a visit or Scarborough Premiere and learn the specific details of being our guest, register online using our tour registration form or please contact:
+To schedule a campus tour or Scarborough Premiere and learn the specific details of being our guest, register online using our tour registration form or please contact:

 Office of Admissions